This post may contain affiliate links.

 The architecture is appealing, a blend of traditional local and Chinese elements that touch on the country’s Chinese merchant legacy.

-The peak-roofed seafront villas could make you swoon, and our private pool suite was a total haven in the hear – and I’m immediately dreaming of booking another trip to Thailand as I write this.
+The peak-roofed seafront villas could make you swoon, and our private pool suite was a total haven in the heat – and I’m immediately dreaming of booking another trip to Thailand as I write this.

 With 122 rooms and villas, a tree-top restaurant, and a beachfront location, it definitely ranks as one of Koh Samui’s best beach resorts.